-Meaning you want to stop your loss if the price reaches $36.
-If the price quickly drops below $36, your order may not get filled.
+Meaning you want to stop your loss if the stock price reaches $36.
+If the price drops below $36, your order may not be filled.

-Traders may use a stop-limit order to buy shares as well, just like a buy stop order.
+Traders may also use a stop-limit order to buy shares, just like a buy-stop order.
 For example, a stock is valued at $20 per share, and a trader wants to buy if it hits $25 but doesn’t want to pay more than $26.

-This can be accomplished by setting a stop price of $25 and a limit-price of $26.
-The order will be filled if the price does not increase above $26 before it can execute.
+This can be accomplished by setting a stop price of $25 and a limit price of $26.
+The order will be filled if the stock price does not increase above $26 before it can execute.